rilian/clone-github-org/README.md

 clone-github-org
 ================

-Emergency backup of your GitHub organizations repos
+Emergency backup of your GitHub organizations or users repos

 Usage
 -----